 All in all this is a great tent for this trip, or for bad weather.
 It’s sturdy, well made and I feel very safe in it overnight.

-My 64g mug is a bit of a luxury as I can drink out of the pan.
+My 64g Alpkit titanium mug is a bit of a luxury as I could drink out of the pan.
 I only use the pan for heating water anyway.
 But it is nice to be sitting drinking a coffee while I’m heating more water for a meal.